What Does a Cat’s Arched Back Mean?

 It Might Be Playfulness

-When kittens play, they sometimes arch their backs, and even hop around at the same time.
+An arched back doesn’t always mean that a cat is fearful or defensive.
+When kittens play, they sometimes arch their backs, and they might even hop around at the same time.
 They might do this when playing with each other, or they may even behave this way towards a toy or the person that they’re playing with.
 It’s entertaining, for sure, and this is their way of learning and growing up to be confident cats.
+And you might notice the same behavior in adult cats too, whether they are playing with you, a favorite toy, or another kitty or pet.

-If a kitty looks happy and isn’t displaying other signs of aggression, like hissing or showing teeth, you can probably assume that the arched back is just related to playing, so you won’t need to make it a point to keep your distance.
+If a cat looks happy and isn’t displaying other signs of aggression, like hissing or showing teeth, you can probably assume that the arched back is just related to playing, so you won’t need to make it a point to keep your distance.
 You might even be able to engage in the play session so your pet can practice defending herself.
+Grab a toy that she loves attacking and get some fun interaction with your furry friend so she can unleash her inner predator and get some exercise.

 It’s Also a Great Stretch

-Arching the back serves as an effective stretch that helps cats keep their bodies nice and flexible.
-After taking a long nap, your cat will get up and stretch her body out to loosen it up again, and arching her back will be part of her routine.
+Another thing that’s pretty obvious about cats is that they love to stretch.
+Well, arching the back serves as an effective stretch that helps cats keep their bodies nice and flexible.
+After taking a long nap, your cat will probably get up and stretch her body out to loosen it up again, and arching her back may be part of her routine.
+You might even decide to place some scratching posts strategically in the area where your cat likes to nap so she can enjoy yet another stretch that way too.

 When your cat arches her back just to stretch, you’ll notice that she’s completely at ease, so there aren’t any signs of aggression or defensiveness.
 Of course, you won’t need to keep your distance, and your kitty might even ask to be petted or fed.